 What is Curly Hair?

-Curly hair, also known as type 3 hair, is characterized by a springy, corkscrew-type texture.
-This curly hair type tends to be drier than wavy hair, as the scalp’s natural oils struggle to travel down the curls.
+Curly hair is a curly hair type characterized by a springy, corkscrew-type texture.
+Those with curly hair type may notice they have dry hair, more so than those with wavy hair.
+This is because the scalp’s natural oils struggle to travel down the curls, due to their twists and turns.
 Depending on how tight the curl pattern is, it can be further divided in 3a, 3b and 3c.

-As curly locks tend to encounter dry hair as a problem, we recommend only washing it two to three times a week.
-This will give your natural oils times to coat the hair and keep it hydrated!
-An essential product for curly hair is deep conditioner, once you know how to use deep conditioner you’ll see the wonders it can do for your tresses!
-Using this hair treatment regularly will keep this curly hair type feeling soft, and looking healthy.
+As curly locks tend to encounter dryness as a problem, we recommend only washing it two to three times a week.
+This will give your natural hair oils time to coat the hair and keep it nourished.
+An essential for this curly hair type is styling products, as your hair can be particularly prone to frizz.
+Use it on wet hair at the end of your routine to define your pattern, hold it for longer and keep frizz under control.

 What is Wavy Hair?

-Wavy hair, also known as type 2, sits in between curly and straight hair.
-It has an ‘S’ shape to it.
+Wavy hair sits in between curly and straight hair.
+This curly hair type has an ‘S’ shape to it.
 Wavy hair normally sits flatter on the head and has less volume at the root than some of the other curly hair types.
 Depending on how tight the wave pattern is, it can be further divided in 2a, 2b and 2c.